 BOTC’s Guide to Releasing EPs on Social Media

 The recipe for generating buzz about new work will be a little different for every artist, but for BOTC there are a few key steps to getting the word out.
 Here’s the breakdown of their typical promotion strategy:

-- At least one month prior to release date, they begin promoting on all social media pages using the album art and Spark Post to customize the message.
+- At least one month prior to release date, they begin promoting on all social media pages using the album art and Adobe Spark to customize the message.

 - Ahead of the release they do outreach to bloggers and friends who will share release info with their followers.
 They include relevant artwork, links, and messaging to make it easy for influencers to share.
 They then personally follow up with these folks when the song has been released.

 - On release day, BOTC uses their social media to drive to their new song.
 They also send a newsletter to their email subscribers.

 - Leveraging their personal network to help them get the song trending is also part of their strategy, but only to select friends, family and ardent supporters.
 Remember, you want audience growth and interest in your work to be organic and authentic, so do not overreach in this step.

 While a marketing playbook helps BOTC get the word out about new work, they don’t just turn to social media when they’re in promotion mode.
 They’re also sure to post content that gives viewers a peek into their daily lives and the stories behind their songwriting.
 “People don’t want to see just fliers,” said Diaz.
 “They want to engage.”
 Our favorite signature offering from their feed is the #DailyDuets, in which the duo covers some of their favorite tunes in bite-sized celebrations of harmony, creative expression, and their special bond.

 Check out this acapella cover of Charlie Puth’s “Boy”: